firepear/petrel/README.md

 ```

 This is taken directly from `examples/server/basic-server.go`, where
-you can see it with many comments added if you'd like more insight
+you can see it with many comments to add more insight into what's
-into what's going on.
-But the important thing is to somehow keep an
+going on.
+But the important thing is to keep an eye on `s.Shutdown` so
-eye on `s.Shutdown` so that you can take appropriate steps when a
-`Msg` shows up there.
-Specifics are up to you.
+that you can take appropriate steps when a `Msg` shows up there.
+The
+specifics are up to you, but `s.Quit` will have already been called,
+so there's no need to bother with that.

 ### OS signals